yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_Events.html.md

   // ... your game specific implementation here ...
 }

-// This event is called when the get feed process from a provider has started virtual void onGetFeedStarted(CCProvider provider, cocos2d::__String *payload) = 0 {
+virtual void onGetFeedStarted(CCProvider provider, cocos2d::__String *payload) = 0 {
   // provider is the social provider
   // payload is the identification String sent from the caller of the action